DFMichelangelo/DFMichelangelo.github.io/pages/blog/2-years-managing-my-server.md

 Server setup is now complete: the services are living correctly and portainers allows to monitor them constantly.

 Yet, DevOps is not completed yet: although the server is up and running there is the need to work on "code-related" topics.
-CI/CD pipelines to check code quality with Sonarqube should be developed,set up {Mend Renovate} on {GitLab} as well as create the grafana dashboards to monitor our systems (or use some of the pre-made [Grafana Dashboards](https://grafana.com/grafana/dashboards/)).
+CI/CD pipelines to check code quality with Sonarqube should be developed,set up {Mend Renovate} on {GitLab} as well as create the {Grafana} dashboards to monitor our systems (or use some of the pre-made [Grafana Dashboards](https://grafana.com/grafana/dashboards/)).

 [^1]: Or {Podman}
 [^2]: Also known as: _the Server is Lava_ 🌋